 First TSIRC Meeting

-18. Once comments have been provided by the Divisional Councillor and the PBC, the EOI will be considered at a TSIRC meeting for noting.
+18. Once comments have been provided by the Divisional Councillor, the Elders' Group and the PBC, the EOI will be considered at a TSIRC (as Trustee) meeting for noting.
 This is not a final decision.

 Public Notification